Dr. Marty Pets Information

 - Beef Liver

-Some of the high-quality meat and fish ingredients that are used in Dr. Marty Pets’ products are listed above.
+Some of the high-quality meat and fish ingredients used in Dr. Marty Pets’ products are listed above.
 All of these ingredients are high in protein and fat, which is a critical part of dogs’ and cat’s diets.
+Named meat and fish ingredients such as these should be at the core of every dog or cat’s diet.

-In particular, ingredients such as Salmon and Beef Liver are incredibly nutritious.
-Salmon is one of the best sources of the Omega 3 Fatty Acids, which have been proven to provide a range of health benefits.
+In particular, ingredients such as Salmon are incredibly nutritious.
+Salmon is considered to be one of the best sources of the Omega 3 Fatty Acids, which have been proven to provide a range of health benefits.
+Examples of these include improving cognitive health, reducing the risk of certain diseases, and an improvement in the health of dogs or cats’ skin and fur.

-Beef Liver is a very dense source of select vitamins and minerals that are often lacking in traditional meat cuts.
+Beef Liver is found in Dr. Marty Pets’ recipes in small quantities.
+Beef Liver is a very dense source of protein and fat, as well as select vitamins and minerals that are often lacking in traditional meat cuts.
+This nutritional density is why ingredients like Beef Liver and Chicken Liver are so regularly used in pet food.

 Dr. Marty Pets Animal Testing

 At this time, we have no information on what kind of testing Dr. Marty Pets takes part in.
-However, given the small size of the brand and its limited product range, it is likely that they do not partake in any significant testing or feeding trials.
+However, given the small size of the brand and its limited product range, they are likely to not partake in any significant testing or feeding trials.

-We firmly believe that testing on animals in a laboratory setting is a cruel and outdated practice, and we hope it will be severely reduced or eliminated.
+We firmly believe that testing on animals in an invasive manner or laboratory setting is a cruel and outdated.
+We hope it will be severely reduced or eliminated in the coming years.

 Dr. Marty Pets Recalls